-- A. All testing to be done outside of normal business hours. - B. General Contractor shall coordinate testing with the AHJ, Landlord, and life safety contractor. - C. Any Building Engineering, Security or maintenance costs related to Tenant's Life-Safety system is to be paid by Tenant at Landlord's prevailing rate for labor and materials. - D. Twenty-four hours (24), or the next business day, following the successful Authority Having Jurisdiction acceptance of the fire alarm system improvements; Life-Safety contractor shall provide: - 1.
+- A. All testing to be done outside of normal business hours. - B. General Contractor shall coordinate testing with the AHJ, Landlord, and life safety contractor.

+- C. Contractor shall verify event description received by Central Station monitoring for all new and relocated existing Fire Alarm system input devices; as part of Fire Alarm pretesting prior to testing with the AHJ. - D. Any Building Engineering, Security or maintenance costs related to Tenant's Life-Safety system is to be paid by Tenant at Landlord's prevailing rate for labor and materials. - E. Twenty-four hours (24), or the next business day, following the successful Authority Having Jurisdiction acceptance of the fire alarm system improvements; Life-Safety contractor shall provide: - 1.
 A brief narrative of any last-minute changes required by the AHJ and corresponding Fire Alarm functionality. - 2.
-A soft copy of the latest, complete, fire alarm system points' list.
+An electronic soft copy of the latest, complete, fire alarm system points' list.

-- A. Provide (2) full-sized sets of record drawings for each entire floor that Tenant Improvement work took place.
-Each floor drawing shall capture all new Tenant Improvement, existing, and Base Building devices installed on the specific floor. - B. Provide (2) full-sized consolidated sets of record drawings that include new Tenant Improvements and all existing Building Fire Life safety systems & equipment. - C. Provide AutoCAD record drawings. - D. Signed-off construction permits. - E. Provide updated consolidated Fire Alarm system points list. - F. Final system certification.
+- A. Provide (2) full-sized sets of RECORD drawings for each entire floor that Tenant Improvement work took place.
+Each floor drawing shall capture all new Tenant Improvement, existing, and Base Building devices installed on the specific floor. - B. Provide (2) full-sized Consolidated Building sets of RECORD drawings that include new Tenant Improvement work and all existing Building Fire Life safety systems & equipment. - C. Provide hard copies of approved equipment submittals; in (1) loose leaf binder logically separated by tabs. - 1.
+Shall be the latest approved revision and include review remarks. - 2.
+For items that were specified to be a specific color the documentation shall be colored. - D. Provide AutoCAD record drawings. - E. Signed-off construction permits. - F. Provide updated Consolidated Building Fire Alarm system points list. - G. Final system certification.

-The cover sheet is tracked as Page 178
+The cover sheet is tracked for a total of 182 pages.